 Today, Woodlawn nods to its farming roots with a modern agricultural partnership with Arcadia Farm and also invites guests to utilize an expansive, tented space for unique, private events.
 They create house tours and experiences driven by the stories of all those who have lived and worked here, including the first owners and their enslaved, the courageous Quaker families who transformed the property into working farmsteads for freedmen and immigrants, and the many diverse and inspiring owners since who often took it upon themselves to stand up for those who couldn’t.
 They especially focus on using a diverse group of artists and craftsmen, including those growing and crafting food, to help provide relevant programming to our visitors and the local community.

 The property is listed on the National Register of Historic Places and is a recognized U.S. National Historic Landmark.
 Both the Woodlawn mansion and the Pope-Leighey House offer seasonal tours and their extensive programming rotates on an ongoing basis.
-(But be sure to pencil in the annual Needlework Festival that returns every March!)
+(But be sure to pencil in the annual Needlework Festival that returns every spring!)

 Check out these videos related to Woodlawn & Pope-Leighey House.